Login to complete an entry or to access judging materials

 Service and Lifestyle

-Honors publications covering food, travel and design as well as fashion and beauty
+Honors publications covering fashion, food, travel and design

 Winner: T, The New York Times Style Magazine